 Diversity Requirement for Graduation

-Being aware of the role we can play in educating our students for participation in a multicultural world, the Diversity & Cultural Enrichment Core Theme Council along with the Educational Achievement Core Theme Council has identified the following six diversity competencies we believe all students who seek a DTA Associates Degree should learn through taking at least one five credit diversity course (course highlighted with a “D” designation) during their term of study at WVC.
+Being aware of the role we can play in educating our students for participation in a multicultural world, the Diversity & Cultural Enrichment Core Theme Council along with the Educational Achievement Core Theme Council has identified the following six diversity competencies we believe all students who seek an associate in arts and sciences DTA degree should learn through taking at least five credits from diversity courses (course highlighted with a “D” designation) during their term of study at WVC.
 The diversity requirement for graduation will be in effect starting with new students in Fall 2018.
-Every WVC Direct Transfer AA degree seeking student will need to take at least one 5 credit diversity course to graduate.
+Every student seeking an associate in arts and sciences DTA degree will need to take at least five diversity credits to graduate.

 Student learning Outcomes Categories: Cultural Diversity